The Hershey Company (NYSE:HSY) Shares Sold by Mackay Shields LLC

-Mackay Shields LLC cut its stake in The Hershey Company (NYSE:HSY) by 60.9% during the 3rd quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
-The firm owned 24,959 shares of the company’s stock after selling 38,819 shares during the period.
-Mackay Shields LLC’s holdings in The Hershey were worth $3,578,000 as of its most recent SEC filing.
+Mackay Shields LLC reduced its position in shares of The Hershey Company (NYSE:HSY) by 60.9% during the 3rd quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
+The institutional investor owned 24,959 shares of the company’s stock after selling 38,819 shares during the period.
+Mackay Shields LLC’s holdings in The Hershey were worth $3,578,000 at the end of the most recent reporting period.

-Other hedge funds and other institutional investors also recently modified their holdings of the company.
-Biltmore Capital Advisors LLC acquired a new stake in The Hershey in the third quarter worth $78,000.
-Pacer Advisors Inc. acquired a new stake in The Hershey in the second quarter worth $2,518,000.
-SVA Wealth Management LLC bought a new position in shares of The Hershey in the third quarter worth $215,000.
-Bradley Foster & Sargent Inc. CT bought a new position in shares of The Hershey in the third quarter worth $786,000.
-Finally, Steward Partners Investment Advisory LLC grew its stake in shares of The Hershey by 91.7% in the second quarter.
-Steward Partners Investment Advisory LLC now owns 11,867 shares of the company’s stock worth $1,538,000 after purchasing an additional 5,675 shares in the last quarter.
-52.37% of the stock is currently owned by hedge funds and other institutional investors.
+Several other hedge funds have also recently bought and sold shares of the stock.
+Pitcairn Co. raised its position in shares of The Hershey by 53.8% during the 3rd quarter.
+Pitcairn Co. now owns 6,011 shares of the company’s stock valued at $861,000 after acquiring an additional 2,102 shares in the last quarter.
+Symmetry Partners LLC increased its position in The Hershey by 47.9% in the third quarter.
+Symmetry Partners LLC now owns 5,794 shares of the company’s stock worth $831,000 after buying an additional 1,877 shares during the period.
+Sigma Planning Corp increased its position in The Hershey by 8.7% in the third quarter.
+Sigma Planning Corp now owns 3,931 shares of the company’s stock worth $564,000 after buying an additional 314 shares during the period.
+CIBC Private Wealth Group LLC increased its position in The Hershey by 45.0% in the third quarter.
+CIBC Private Wealth Group LLC now owns 15,829 shares of the company’s stock worth $2,270,000 after buying an additional 4,913 shares during the period.
+Finally, Liberty One Investment Management LLC increased its position in The Hershey by 1.7% in the third quarter.
+Liberty One Investment Management LLC now owns 8,946 shares of the company’s stock worth $1,282,000 after buying an additional 146 shares during the period.
+52.37% of the stock is currently owned by institutional investors and hedge funds.

-Several research analysts have recently issued reports on HSY shares.
+Several equities research analysts have weighed in on the company.
+Evercore ISI raised The Hershey from an “in-line” rating to an “outperform” rating and increased their target price for the stock from $145.00 to $162.00 in a research report on Friday, July 24th.
+Jefferies Financial Group increased their price target on The Hershey from $136.00 to $140.00 and gave the stock a “hold” rating in a research note on Friday, July 17th.
+Stifel Nicolaus increased their price target on The Hershey from $135.00 to $140.00 and gave the stock a “hold” rating in a research note on Friday, July 24th.
 Morgan Stanley increased their price target on The Hershey from $148.00 to $152.00 and gave the stock an “equal weight” rating in a research note on Monday.
-Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell started coverage on The Hershey in a research note on Monday, October 19th.
-They issued a “buy” rating and a $172.00 price target for the company.
-Deutsche Bank Aktiengesellschaft increased their price target on The Hershey from $152.00 to $157.00 and gave the stock a “hold” rating in a research note on Monday.
-Jefferies Financial Group raised their target price on The Hershey from $136.00 to $140.00 and gave the company a “hold” rating in a research note on Friday, July 17th.
-Finally, Stifel Nicolaus raised their target price on The Hershey from $135.00 to $140.00 and gave the company a “hold” rating in a research note on Friday, July 24th.
-One research analyst has rated the stock with a sell rating, twelve have issued a hold rating and six have issued a buy rating to the stock.
-The stock has an average rating of “Hold” and an average target price of $149.13.
+Finally, Barclays reissued a “hold” rating on shares of The Hershey in a research note on Sunday, November 8th.
+One research analyst has rated the stock with a sell rating, twelve have assigned a hold rating and six have assigned a buy rating to the company.
+The stock has an average rating of “Hold” and a consensus price target of $149.13.

-The Hershey (NYSE:HSY) last posted its quarterly earnings results on Wednesday, November 11th.
-The company reported $1.86 earnings per share for the quarter, topping the Zacks’ consensus estimate of $1.72 by $0.14.
+The Hershey (NYSE:HSY) last released its quarterly earnings results on Wednesday, November 11th.
+The company reported $1.86 earnings per share for the quarter, beating the Zacks’ consensus estimate of $1.72 by $0.14.
 The Hershey had a return on equity of 70.65% and a net margin of 13.50%.
-The company had revenue of $2.22 billion during the quarter, compared to the consensus estimate of $2.16 billion.
-During the same period last year, the business earned $1.61 EPS.
-The business’s quarterly revenue was up 4.0% on a year-over-year basis.
-On average, equities analysts forecast that The Hershey Company will post 6.04 earnings per share for the current fiscal year.
+The business had revenue of $2.22 billion during the quarter, compared to analyst estimates of $2.16 billion.
+During the same quarter last year, the company posted $1.61 EPS.
+The Hershey’s revenue for the quarter was up 4.0% on a year-over-year basis.
+On average, sell-side analysts anticipate that The Hershey Company will post 6.04 earnings per share for the current year.

-The company also recently declared a quarterly dividend, which will be paid on Tuesday, December 15th.
-Stockholders of record on Friday, November 20th will be paid a dividend of $0.804 per share.
+The business also recently declared a quarterly dividend, which will be paid on Tuesday, December 15th.
+Investors of record on Friday, November 20th will be given a $0.804 dividend.
+The ex-dividend date of this dividend is Thursday, November 19th.
 This represents a $3.22 dividend on an annualized basis and a dividend yield of 2.09%.
-The ex-dividend date of this dividend is Thursday, November 19th.
-The Hershey’s dividend payout ratio (DPR) is presently 55.71%.
+The Hershey’s dividend payout ratio (DPR) is 55.71%.

-In other news, CEO Michele Buck sold 2,500 shares of the stock in a transaction dated Wednesday, October 28th.
-The stock was sold at an average price of $140.62, for a total transaction of $351,550.00.
-Following the transaction, the chief executive officer now owns 162,621 shares of the company’s stock, valued at approximately $22,867,765.02.
-The sale was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
+In related news, CEO Michele Buck sold 2,500 shares of the stock in a transaction dated Monday, September 28th.
+The stock was sold at an average price of $140.31, for a total value of $350,775.00.
+Following the completion of the sale, the chief executive officer now directly owns 165,121 shares of the company’s stock, valued at approximately $23,168,127.51.
+The sale was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
 Also, Director Pamela M. Arway sold 256 shares of the stock in a transaction dated Wednesday, October 7th.
-The shares were sold at an average price of $142.02, for a total value of $36,357.12.
-Following the transaction, the director now directly owns 16,002 shares in the company, valued at approximately $2,272,604.04.
+The stock was sold at an average price of $142.02, for a total value of $36,357.12.
+Following the completion of the sale, the director now directly owns 16,002 shares of the company’s stock, valued at $2,272,604.04.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 5,256 shares of company stock valued at $738,682 over the last ninety days.
+Over the last three months, insiders sold 5,256 shares of company stock valued at $738,682.
 Company insiders own 29.39% of the company’s stock.

 The Hershey Company Profile